Home • SEO Articles • 75 Free SEO Tips For Small Business

 If you don’t recognise these as Google algorithm updates, you will need to not only learn them, but be aware of future updates as well.

-Download Screaming Frog SEO Spider and check it out, but be forewarned that you will need to do some reading in order to use it effectively.
+You can download it for free from their website, but be forewarned you will probably need to do some reading in order to use it effectively.

 Spend time learning about on-page SEO ranking factors and apply them consistently.